 Magnifying everything was the likelihood that the request for more studies doesn’t just put a promising treatment off into the future; it very likely kills it forever.

 Bob Miller knows what that means….

 “It means I’ll slide back and it’s not just me.
 Where we’re going is back to our beds and being chained to our houses.”

-For everyone chained to your houses or your wheelchairs or whatever, it means an opportunity you’ll never have…..
+For everyone chained to their houses or their wheelchairs or whatever, it means an opportunity you’ll never have…

 Agency With Its Head Stuck in the Sand